NHSDigital/nhs-app-api/backendworker/README.md

 ### Running the backend worker on its own
 There are circumstances, however, when you will want to spin up the backend worker on its own (for example when running the web locally using `npm run dev`).
-To launch the worker, the stubs and the Redis instances run the following in the backend worker directory:
+To launch the worker, and the stubs run the following in the backend worker directory:

 ```
 docker-compose up --build